A Colorful Journey Through Spanish-Speaking Countries and Their Flags

 6. Venezuela: Stars, Stripes, and a Nation's Struggle

 The Venezuelan flag features eight horizontal stripes, alternating between yellow and blue, with a red triangle at the hoist (the left-hand side).
 The yellow represents the wealth of the country, blue symbolizes the oceans and rivers, while red represents the blood shed in the struggle for independence.
-Eight white stars represent the eight provinces that declared independence from Spain in 1811.
+Worth adding: eight white stars represent the eight provinces that declared independence from Spain in 1811.
 The overall design is bold and striking, a reflection of Venezuela's rich history and vibrant culture.

 Beyond Latin America: Spain and Equatorial Guinea